 |Computer Programmer||Thinking, Organizing||

-Computer programmers write and test code that allows computer applications and software programs to function properly.
-They turn the program designs created by software developers and engineers into instructions that a computer can follow.
-In addition, programmers test newly created applications and programs to ensure that they produce the expected results.
-If they do not work correctly, computer programmers check the code for mistakes and fix them.
+Computer programmers write, modify, and test code and scripts that allow computer software and applications to function properly.
+They turn the designs created by software developers and engineers into instructions that a computer can follow.
+In addition, programmers run tests to ensure that newly created applications and software produce the expected results.
+If the products do not work correctly, programmers check the code or scripts for mistakes and modify them.

 |Computer Support Specialist||Building, Thinking, Organizing||